cloudmu/react-redux-starter-kit/README.md

 ## Server Side
 Above description and scripts are for the client side based on the [create-react-app](https://github.com/facebookincubator/create-react-app).
 Note certain UI pages require authentication.
-In order for the JWT based authentication work, you need to run a separate [API server](https://github.com/cloudmu/react-redux-starter-kit/tree/master/server).
+In order for the JWT based authentication to work, you need to run a separate [API server](https://github.com/cloudmu/react-redux-starter-kit/tree/master/server).
 The client login/logout requests will be proxied to the API server, thanks to the create-react-app feature
 [Proxying API Requests in Development](https://github.com/facebookincubator/create-react-app/blob/ef94b0561d5afb9b50b905fa5cd3f94e965c69c0/template/README.md#proxying-api-requests-in-development).

 **See the proxy configuration in the packages.json:**